UltraArchieSonic/UltraArchieSonic/README.md

 - ⚡ Fun fact: I just wasted your time by making you read this "Fun Fact"

 I am doing Godot programming, and lemonscript!
-At the moment, I am working on a game, which takes inspiration from Sonic.EXE The Disaster fun thing is...
+At the moment, I am working on a game, which takes inspiration from Sonic.EXE Outcome Memories fun thing is...
 It's not going to be a Sonic.EXE game though.
 It's going to be a Sonic game!
-It's going to be based on the Archie Comics and Fan content, like Nazo unleashed etc. more info Soon!
+It's going to be based on the Archie Comics and Fan content, like Nazo unleashed etc.
+(yes it's in 3D and built in Godot) more info Soon!

 I am also working on a few Sonic 3 AIR mods! like Sonic with Goku's forms! or another Sonic mod...